-- (1) Claims for benefits or waiting period shall be filed using the Call Center telephone system, or Internet system, or any other system that the Director prescribes and in accordance with Rule 17 and Rule 27. - (2) Claims shall be filed by contacting the department's Call Center, in local offices, or by mail in accordance with agent State rule for interstate mail claims.

-F. Extension of Interstate Benefit Payments to Include Claims Taken in and for Canada

-(1) This Rule shall apply in all its provisions to claims taken in and for Canada.
+- 1. Claims for benefits or waiting period shall be filed using the Call Center telephone system, or Internet system, or any other system that the Director prescribes and in accordance with §§ 1.18 and 1.28 of this Part. - 2.
+Claims shall be filed by contacting the department's Call Center, in local offices, or by mail in accordance with agent State rule for interstate mail claims. - F. Extension of Interstate Benefit Payments to Include Claims Taken in and for Canada - 1.
+This Part shall apply in all its provisions to claims taken in and for Canada.